 Lastly, and perhaps most importantly, look after yourself.
 It can be helpful to take note of how you’re feeling day-to-day in a mood journal – you can be as detailed or as brief as you like, and it can also serve as an emotional or even creative outlet.
 Moving is stressful, so take time out to relax with a good book, enjoy a bubble bath or take a walk.

-The good news is that expat depression is usually situational and therefore temporary.
+The good news is that expat depression is often situational and therefore temporary.
 Once you’ve made a conscious effort to get help and to look after yourself, that grey cloud should soon begin to lift, leaving you to enjoy all that expat life has to offer.